Susana465/camkii_thesis/30-modelling_background.md

 the way compratments work in this kind of modelling - will need a methods section that is more specific than this one i think.

+what goes in a model and what comes out

 ### Software used in this PhD {.unnumbered} - MIGHT need to be a chapter in itself